hexalellogram/boredgon-trailder/README.md

 # boredgon-trailder
-tinder but for bored people who just want to play oregon trail
+tinder but for bored gamers who just want to play oregon trail